 We are missing a critical tool to make right investment and management decisions in networks, writes ASSIA Chief Strategy Officer Tuncay Cil.

-Quality of Experience (QoE) metrics for broadband internet connectivity are critical tools to plan, monitor, troubleshoot, optimize many business and technical decisions.
-For better or worse, broadband speed has been the de facto QoE metric for broadband connectivity for the last decade.
-Regulators, network operators, data centers, network equipment and software vendors, content and application providers, all rely on some interpretation of speed test results to make key investment, operations and marketing decisions.
+For better or worse, broadband speed has been the de facto Quality of Experience (QoE) metric for broadband connectivity for the last decade.
+Network operators, data centers, network equipment and software vendors, content and application providers, all rely on some interpretation of QoE metrics for broadband internet connectivity results to make key investment, operations and marketing decisions.